rawidaniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

     * Script that changes the group owner to school for the file hello.
 15. 100-change_owner_and_group
     * Script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+16. 101-symbolic_link_permissions
+    * Script that changes the owner and the group owner of _hello symbol link to vincent and staff respectively.